bluerobotics/ping-viewer/docs/faq-and-troubleshooting.md

 - Reset the ping-viewer setting by clicking the gear icon in the [application information header](https://docs.bluerobotics.com/ping-viewer/application-information/#header-buttons)
 - Ensure that your usb cable is in good condition and supports data transfer.
 Try to use another usb cable or a cable known to work with another device like a phone.
+- Ensure that the usb-uart bridge is working with your computer.
+The list of communication ports should change when you plug/unplug your device.
+  - Windows: check the COM port list in the [windows device manager](https://en.wikipedia.org/wiki/Device_Manager)
+  - Mac/Linux: check the serial devices list when you enter the command `ls /dev/tty*` in the terminal
+- Ensure that the 5V, ground, RX and TX lines are connected correctly to the device.
+Try switching the RX and TX lines.
 - Ensure that you have the necessary permissions to access the usb device.
 Add your user to the correct group in order to gain access to the usb device.

    - Ubuntu: `sudo usermod -a -G dialout $USER`